emoltz/Website/README.md

 ## August 5
 Still learning THREE.js.
 In the meantime, I made an edit button for the blog but it only works if you are logged in/authenticated.

+## August 6
+After 3 hours of tinkering, I finally got webpack to play nice with Django and I am now able to put 3D stuff on the website :).